ECSaputra/afconverge/README.md

 AFconverge requires the following input data:

+* A phylogenetic tree file in the Newick format (see example in `data/tree/`)

 * FASTA file(s) containing the set(s) of orthologous sequences to be analyzed.

     - The folder `data/element-fasta/` contains some example FASTA files with the required format.
-Each file contains the orthologous sequences of a particular element (e.g., the AP3B2 promoter) across species, and each sequence in the file is given a sequence identifier (SeqID) that is the species name (make sure that the species names are _*identical*_ to the species names in the tree file).
+Each file contains the orthologous sequences of a particular element (e.g., the AP3B2 promoter) across species, and each sequence in the file is given a sequence identifier (SeqID) that is the species name (make sure that the species names are ***identical*** to the species names in the tree file).

     - As AFconverge is an alignment-free method, sequences in each FASTA files do not have to be aligned or transformed to have the appropriate polarity.

-* A phylogenetic tree file in the Newick format (see example in `data/tree/`)

 * Consensus sequences of transcription factor (TF) motifs in the MEME format (see example in `data/motif-meme/`)

 * Phenotype values, represented as an R vector named with the species names (see example in `data/phenotype-values/`).
 Make sure that the species names are **identical** to the species names in the tree file.
 AFconverge works with both binary and continuous phenotypes.